World-of-Workflows/SMBItPro/README.md

   - [Service Desk Demo](./servicedeskdemo.md) - A demo of a service desk interaction
   - [Vodafone Tobi](./vftobi.md) - Vodafone Tobi Solution
 - [Ticket Classification](./ticket-classification.md) - Prompts to classify a helpdesk ticket
-- [Printer Failure Preduction](./printer-failure-prediction.md) - Guide to predicting printer failures using AI to assist
+- [Printer Failure Prediction](./printer-failure-prediction.md) - Guide to predicting printer failures using AI to assist
 - [Xero Transaction Analysis](./xero-transaction-analysis.md) - Guide to analysing Xero transactions using AI to assist
 - [Predictive Analytics](./predictive-analytics.md) - Guide to using predictive analytics in an MSP
+- [Daily Checks](./daily-checks.md) - Guide to daily checks for a MSP
+- [Security Checks](./security-checks.md) - Guide to security checks for a MSP